Hack-Match/HackMatch/README.md

 # Hack Match

-HackMatch.io is an open source platform to Match coders with a mentor, mentee, collaborator, or pair programming partner based on common interests.
+**HackMatch.io** is an open source **cloud app** to Match coders with a mentor, mentee, collaborator, or pair programming partner based on common interests.
 This can be for technical help, career help, business ventures, or friendships.

 ## The Mission & Goal:

 Hack Matchs' mission is to help connect programmers, developers, and engineers who can _help each other_ become better at whatever they're both intested in.
-Matches made on the platform allow people to reach out to each other and use platforms like `codebuddies`, `slack`, `devcord`, `glitch`, `codepen`, `stackblitz`, `google hangouts`, `email` or other communication platforms to schedule remote code pairing sessions, talk, or feel less alone and be productive while working on something together.
+Matches made on this cloud app allow people to reach out to each other and use platforms like `codebuddies`, `slack`, `devcord`, `glitch`, `codepen`, `stackblitz`, `google hangouts`, `email` or other communication platforms to schedule remote code pairing sessions, talk, or feel less alone and be productive while working on something together.

 # **The problems && solutions:**